lammps/lammps/doc/src/Build_extras.rst

          -D Kokkos_ARCH_GPUARCH=yes    # GPUARCH = GPU from list above
          -D Kokkos_ENABLE_HIP=yes
          -D Kokkos_ENABLE_OPENMP=yes
+         -D FFT=HIPFFT                 # optional

-      This will enable FFTs on the GPU, either by the internal KISSFFT library or with the hipFFT wrapper library, which will call out to the platform-appropriate vendor library: rocFFT on AMD GPUs or cuFFT on NVIDIA GPUs.
+      Setting ``FFT=HIPFFT`` as shown will enable executing FFTs on the GPU using the hipFFT wrapper library, which will call out to the platform-appropriate vendor library: rocFFT on AMD GPUs or cuFFT on NVIDIA GPUs.
+If not specified, FFTs will be executed on the GPU using the internal KISSFFT library.

       To simplify compilation, five preset files are included in the ``cmake/presets`` folder, ``kokkos-serial.cmake``,